 South College provides an easily accessible library and quality academic services to meet the research needs of its students, faculty, and staff.
-The library’s collection includes general and reference books (both print and electronic), print and online periodicals, multi-media software, online services, and other print media.
+The library collection is made up of print and electronic books, print and electronic journals, other periodicals, CDs, DVDs, streaming videos, and online databases.

 Asheville Resource Center, 828-398-2517

 Josie Harrington, Instruction Librarian

 Atlanta Resource Center, 470-322-1138

 The Library Department adheres to the South College Computer Code of Ethics.
 Any use of computer workstations in the Library will be governed by this institutional policy.
 Users violating the policy will be referred to the Dean of Student Services for disciplinary procedures.

 The mission of the South College Library is to support the mission, educational goals, and strategic aims of South College by providing effective and efficient library services and materials that support the academic curricula and research activities of the college.